freitas-labs/npm-typescript-publish/README.md

 ## Acknowledgements

-I would like to thank @mattpocock for introducing me to `changeset` tool!
+I would like to thank @mattpocock for introducing me to `changesets` tool!
 Here's Matt video on it:

 [![Watch the video](https://img.youtube.com/vi/eh89VE3Mk5g/hqdefault.jpg)](https://youtu.be/eh89VE3Mk5g)

+---

 If you found this spike useful, you can generate a custom project that uses the same tools for building programs and libraries.
 Find out more at https://github.com/dart-pacotes/.bricks/tree/master/pacote_web